teddy-mcdermott/hacker-news-analytics/README.md

 # Hacker News Analysis Suite

 A complete data pipeline for collecting, storing, and analyzing the entire history of Hacker News.
-This project combines high-performance data scraping with powerful analytical tools to uncover trends in programming languages, popular topics, and influential users.
+This project combines high-performance data scraping with powerful analytical tools to uncover keyword trends and topic modelling of the data.

 ## Project Components

-This suite consists of three main components:
+This suite consists of two main components:

 ### 1. **[Data Scraper](Scraper/Scraper_README.md)**
 High-performance parallel scraper that downloads all Hacker News items into PostgreSQL.